Updated: Mar 7

 Freedom can be an internal experience rather than just an external one.

 Understanding that patterns are at the root of our challenges opens us to a new way of thinking and feeling.
-We know the mind has many gifts and is a useful tool, but it does not hold most of the answers.
+We know the mind has many gifts and is a valuable tool, but it does not answer most.
 If we can start to see the strategies and align with our feelings, we can create the foundation for tackling and breaking our maladaptive patterns.

 It happens all the time.

 What will it take for you to listen to your heart’s intelligence?